webgpu/webgpufundamentals/webgpu/lessons/webgpu-compute-shaders.md

 ```

 We start an encoder and a compute pass encoder, the same as our previous
-example and add the commands to run the compute shader
+example, then add the commands to run the compute shader.

 ```js
   // Encode commands to do the computation